kauri0/Kauri.sBS/_posts/Published/2023-10-16-An-Albanian-Cycle-Tour-Week-One.md

 ##### Tuesday 10th October

 We'd camped at the beginning of a hike to some spooky cave, as "Black Cave Adventures" advertises it.
 We packed our bags, ditched our bikes in town, then started hiking up.
-Sebastian and I turned the hike into a trail run that almost felt as if it hadn't been so long since my last proper run.<br><br>
+Sebastian and I turned the hike into a trail run that almost felt as if it hadn't been so long since my last proper run.<br>

 The mouth of Black Cave invites us into it's darkness.<br>
 The throat tightens, the soiled floor becomes a little slippery.<br>
 A camoflagued pit threatens to break the ankles of the unprepared.<br>

-The bouncer greets us with vicious teeth.<br><br>
+The bouncer greets us with vicious teeth.<br>

 The interior is decorated by the actions of time.<br>
 A noisy flock of bats dance along the ceiling.<br>
 The private room requires a sacrifice; muddy your knees to enter.<br>

-The depths, some few hundred metres, open up high and wide.<br><br>
+The depths, some few hundred metres, open up high and wide.<br>

 Bats roost on the ceiling.
 A couple hundred of them, at least.<br>
 The slippery, clayey ground graduates into a twenty-metre-high,<br>
 A million-year-old shit in a pile at the back of the cave.<br>
 We slobber to the top, just to slide our way down.<br>

 ![cycle1_smile](\assets\images\cycle1\cycle1_smile.jpg)